njpatel/APL/doc/join-timewindow.md

 * Join between two large data sets according to some high-cardinality key, such as an operation ID or a session ID.
 * Limit the right-hand-side ($right) records that need to match up with each left-hand-side ($left) record, by adding a restriction on the "time-distance" between datetime columns on the left and on the right.

-The above operation differs from the usual Kusto join operation, since for the *`equi-join`* part of matching the high-cardinality key between the left and right data sets, the system can also apply a distance function and use it to considerably speed up the join.
+The above operation differs from the usual APL join operation, since for the *`equi-join`* part of matching the high-cardinality key between the left and right data sets, the system can also apply a distance function and use it to considerably speed up the join.

 > [!NOTE]
 > A distance function doesn't behave like equality (that is, when both dist(x,y) and dist(y,z) are true it doesn't follow that dist(x,z) is also true.)
 Internally, we sometimes refer to this as "diagonal join".